Sumit Raj is currently working as the Senior Solutions Architect at GeoSpark. He lives in India and studied in Bangalore.

 Follow and read email threads of mailing lists.

-Read Engineering blogs of companies who use Python.
+Read Engineering blogs of companies that use Python.

 There are always lots of stuff on the web worth learning which keeps you updated about the latest.
 Do follow them and read regularly.